aniruddhballal/VenPay/README.md

 76. convert paymentRequestsStyles.ts into the other type of exporting? why is that not working??

-77. animate the underline of accepted requests/declined/pending - STARTED DOING THIS, A LOT OF SCOPE FOR ANIMATED IMPROV
-78. first make the way all the requests come - side by side not one below the other - then do this.
+77. animate the underline of accepted requests/declined/pending - STARTED DOING THIS, A LOT OF SCOPE FOR ANIMATED IMPROV DONE 78. first make the way all the requests come - side by side not one below the other - then do this.

+79. add loading screens instead of directly rendering some components by default
+80. add skeletons instead of loading screens
+81. stylise the tab interface for paymentrequests and implement the same for productrequests